Questions About the Exams

 Most candidates will no longer be flying to a testing center.
 Examinees will be provided with a small locker; however, large bags probably will not be able to be accommodated.
 No materials can be brought into the testing room.

-Approximately ten weeks after the exam, candidates will receive by USPS postal mail a letter indicating whether the candidate passed or failed.
+Approximately ten weeks after the close of the examination administration, candidates will receive an email notifying them that scores have been posted to their MY APCA account.
+This email will be sent to the email address porvided by the applicant at the time of application submission.
+If that email address becomes inaccessible to you, please log in to your MY APCA account and update it.
+The score information will indicate whether the candidate passed or failed.
 All Candidates will receive a diagnostic report showing performance in each content area.
 These documents cannot be faxed and scores cannot be given over the phone or by email.

 The CBNC Examination Committee reviews the performance statistics of each question prior to the exam being scored.
 Questions that do not meet predefined performance criteria may be discarded or double keyed.
 If statistical evaluation raises a concern about the validity of a question (for example, if a large number of people consistently answer with a different response), then these questions are individually reviewed again to make sure they are accurate.
 When inaccuracies are identified, these questions may be re-scored or discarded.
 For these reasons, the entire score process takes approximately ten weeks.